fabiotosi92/Diffusion4RobustDepth/README.md

 Our approach addresses the challenge of monocular depth estimation in complex, out-of-distribution scenarios by leveraging the power of diffusion models.
 Here's how our method works:

 1. **Scene Generation with Diffusion Models**:
    We start with images that are easy for depth estimation (e.g., clear daylight scenes).
-Using state-of-the-art conditioned diffusion models (e.g. ControlNet, T2I-Adapter), we transform these into challenging scenarios (like rainy nights or scenes with reflective surfaces).
+Using state-of-the-art text-to-image diffusion models (e.g. ControlNet, T2I-Adapter), we transform these into challenging scenarios (like rainy nights or scenes with reflective surfaces).
 The novelty here is that we preserve the underlying 3D structure while dramatically altering the visual appearance.
 This allows us to generate a vast array of challenging scenes with known depth information.

 2. **Depth Estimation on Simple Scenes**:
-   We use a pre-trained monocular depth networks, such as DPT, ZoeDepth, Depth-Anything, to estimate depth for the original, unchallenging scenes.
+   We use a pre-trained monocular depth network, such as DPT, ZoeDepth, Depth-Anything, to estimate depth for the original, unchallenging scenes.
 This provides us with reliable depth estimates for the base scenarios.

 3. **Self-Distillation Protocol**:
    We then fine-tune the depth network using a self-distillation protocol.
 This process involves: